-Conley's Youth Connection (CYC) is an after-school program offered as a gift to our local community as a way to help young people learn about God, build their faith, and form friendships.
+Conley's Youth Connection (CYC) is an after-school program offered by Conley's United Methodist Church as a gift to the local community.
+It is an exciting way to help young people learn about God, build their faith, and form friendships.
 This is accomplished through teaching basic Bible knowledge and helping children understand how to apply the Bible’s principles in their own life.
-Conley's United Methodist Church provides a secure and fun environment; an extensive Safe Sanctuaries Policy helps ensure the safety of all involved.
-NOTE: While Conley's is able to provide student pick-up only to Long Neck Elementary School, this program is open to all 1st-5th grade students regardless of the school they attend.
+Conley's provides a safe and fun environment; an extensive Safe Sanctuaries Policy helps ensure the security of all involved.

 What happens at CYC?

 Due to the present health crisis, Delaware public schools are not meeting in-person; therefore, we are currently developing an online version of the CYC program to offer this coming school year--details will be coming shortly.

 We believe that education is more than simply imparting information; rather, it is the acquisition of the knowledge, skills, values, and habits necessary for a full and fulfilling life.
 As Christians, we believe the teachings of the Bible are an essential part of a well-rounded education.
 To help us pursue a successful, life-impacting program, CYC uses FaithWeaver Friends, a curriculum developed by Group Publishing, a trusted source of material for a wide variety of churches.
 Group Publishing believes that when people are physically and emotionally involved in the learning process, they learn and retain more.
 Jesus used those same principles as he involved his disciples in learning experiences, object lessons, and interactive discussions - teaching methods to which people with different learning styles could relate.
 The FaithWeaver Friends curriculum focuses on three core principles:

 Small groups help children build long-lasting relationships with God at the center.
 Games and projects encourage children to help one another.
 No one will feel out of place or left behind.